 All plants need water to grow, but how much is too much?
 Should I be watering everyday?

-Sometimes we think our plants need a little too much water.
-So we end up overwatering them, they die from consistent water abuse and end up thinking we just have a black thumb and are going to kill every plant we ever own.
+Sometimes we end up overwatering them, the plants die, and end up thinking we just have a black thumb and are going to kill every plant we ever own.

 But you can keep plants alive, I promise.
-You just have to stop overwatering them, and that’s where bottom watering comes in.
+You just have to stop overwatering them, and that’s where bottom watering plants comes into play.

 Table of Contents